 2016-17 California Detail

 Southern California's snowmaking had a late start so the limited openings were just after Thanksgiving with about 5 inches natural snow.
 Early December was fairly good for snowmaking but the December 15 storm was mostly rain, ending with 4 inches snow.
 It rained again all day on Dec.
 21. The Dec.
 23 storm was all snow of 1+ foot, and with the ensuing cold weather for snowmaking, considerably more terrain opened within a few days.
 There was rain and a few inches of snow at year-end.
 It rained four days during early January before finally snowing 2 feet January 12-13.
 Then from January 19-24 the SoCal areas got 5-6 feet of snow, resulting in the weekend of Jan.
 28-29 being the first with full operation of terrain at all SoCal ski areas since 2011.
 Unfortunately it rained again Feb.
 3, 6, 7 and 10 with only one inch of snow, seriously degrading ungroomed terrain.
-This season has exceeded 1986 and 1997 for the most rain days instead of snow in the SoCal ski areas.
+This season exceeded 1986 and 1997 for the most rain days instead of snow in the SoCal ski areas.
 About 2 feet of snow fell Feb.
 17-18, but again there was some rain a couple of days later.
-Since then it's been spring mode with warm temperatures.
+March was nearly all warm and sunny, with increasing terrain closures during the second half of the month.
+The only March precipitation was rain on March 22.
+April 9 is the last day of SoCal skiing at Snow Summit, Snow Valley and Mt.
+Baldy.
+Southern California's 2016-17 season can be compared to the past 40 years in History of Southern California Snow Conditions.

 I consider the local areas worth visiting according to the following criteria (2015-16 summary):

 Snow Summit: The Wall, Log Chute, Chair 10 and lower Westridge open.
 Miracle Mile and Summit Run opened first, with upper Westridge opening Dec.
 1. Log Chute and chair 7 opened by Dec.
 7. Chair 10 opened Dec.
 26 and the Wall Dec.
-27. 70+ open until 97% after the January 12-13 storm.
-100% since Jan.
-24.
+27. 70+% open until 97% after the January 12-13 storm.
+100% open through mid-March, declining to 50% open end of March.
+About 30% open on April 9 closing day.

 Bear Mt: Silver Mt. and/or Bear Peak open.
 The Bear Express and some park features have been open since Nov.
 26. Silver opened in early December.
 Bear Peak opened Dec.
-27. 90+% open since New Year's.
-100% since Jan.
-24.
+27. 90+% open at New Year's.
+100% from Jan.
+24 through mid-March, declining to 70% open end of March, closed April 2.

 Mountain High: East as well as West open.
 West opened a few lower runs Nov.
 26 and Chisholm by Dec.
 1. West was about 1/4 open until the Dec.
 23 storm.
 West was fully open for a couple of days but soon fell back to 1/4 open.
 The January 12-13 storm opened all of West and about 1/3 of East.
 100% open East and West Jan.
 25. In early February East's main lift needed repair, and by the time it was done the rain had degraded the snow so East could not reopen.
 West fell back to 58% open in mid-February.
 East was briefly open again over President's weekend but closed again.
-West was 71% open at the end of February but is now only 35% open.
+West was 71% open at the end of February but declined to 35% open mid-March and closed March 26.

 Mt.
 Baldy and Mt.
 Waterman: A natural snow base of at least 4 feet.